dell/csm-docs/content/docs/concepts/applicationmobility/release/_index.md

 We are pleased to announce that Application Mobility will be available with Container Storage Modules starting early next year (2025).
 {{% /pageinfo %}}

-## Release Notes - Container Storage Module Application Mobility v1.2.0
+## Container Storage Module Application Mobility v1.2.0

 ### New Features/Changes